Cincinnati Skywalk: Creation

 A Skywalk bridge over Vine Street between 4th and 5th Streets connects the Westin hotel complex to the Carew Tower complex.

 In 1957, Cincinnati Director of Planning Herbert W. Stevens introduced the idea of "elevated skywalks" as a way to keep pedestrians safe from cars driving through downtown.
 The concept developed further during the 1960s as part of an urban renewal effort, hoping to make downtown easier for walking and shopping at a time when indoor, climate-controlled suburban shopping malls were becoming very popular.

 When the federal government agreed to provide urban renewal funds to help pay for the project, Cincinnati city's council decided to approve the skywalk.
 The first segment opened in 1971, connecting the Cincinnati Convention Center to Fountain Square.
+In 1977, the city considered a plan from private developers to construct an automated people mover monorail that would have connected Union Terminal with the skywalk system.

 More segments were added through the 1970s, 1980s, and 1990s.
 It was officially finished in 1997 at a total cost of more than $16 million.